-I. Evening and/or Weekend Practica
+K. Evening and/or Weekend Practica

 Students who need evening and weekend practica hours due to employment or other responsibilities benefit from starting the practicum planning process as early as possible in the semester preceding the intended practicum.
-Many sites offer evening and weekend hours in addition to day hours for practicum learning opportunities.
-However, fewer agencies offer evening-only and /or weekend hours supervised by an eligible field instructor than those that offer day hours or a combination of day and evening/weekend hours.
+Some sites offer evening and weekend hours in addition to day hours for practicum learning opportunities.
+However, fewer agencies offer evening-only and /or weekend hours supervised by an eligible Field Instructor than those that offer day hours or a combination of day and evening/weekend hours.
 Students are encouraged to explore the extent to which their schedule can be flexible and to share their schedule constraints with their Faculty Liaison in the planning process.

 MSW supervision must be available during this time, although the MSW supervisor does not need to be at the site every hour that the student completes hours.
-However, some staff must be available for student consultation when the student is completing hours.
+However, some staff must be available on site for student consultation when the student is completing hours.

-J. Integrative Practicum Seminars
+L. Integrative Practice Seminars